Hello, and welcome to my website!

 Python Snakemake Pandas Plotly SQLite

-For more information, see the respective Project section below.
+For more information, see the Project section below.

 Development of a web-based filesharing tool.